 The Grants Committee will review and evaluate all applications and make a recommendation to the Board of Directors for approval.
 Applicants must demonstrate how their initiative will benefit the community and how the project will be funded beyond the grant from the Community Foundation.

 Post Grant Awarding – Funding Procedures

 On successful awarding and prior to receiving funding, the successful applicants must submit a Final Report by the following August 31st, complete with photos of the project and the final project budget with actual expenses and revenues, as well as paid receipts (or photocopies of same).
 A small sign will be given to successful applicants to be displayed at their project for no less than a year.

 Grant Eligibility Terms

 - Only community organizations that are non-profit may apply.

-- Organizations applying must have access to a registered charity number.
+- Organizations applying must have access to a registered charity number or a non-profit business number.
 Please contact the Town of Beausejour or RM of Brokenhead to request permission to use their charity status and number or make alternative arrangements.

 - Grants are not made to individuals or businesses.